DataBiosphere/toil/docs/running/amazon.rst

 .. note::

-    If your toil workflow has dependencies have a look at the :ref:`hotDeploying` section for a detailed explanation on how to include them.
+    If your toil workflow has dependencies have a look at the :ref:`remoteDeploying` section for a detailed explanation on how to include them.